Ways to Store Value

 But is gold all it’s cracked up to be?
 Let’s weigh the pros and cons to find out!

-While it’s hard to argue against gold’s merit as a store of value (especially in recent years), the same can’t be said for its usability.
+While it’s hard to argue against gold’s merit as a store of value (especially in recent years), the same can’t be said for its ease of use.

 Moreover, if you plan to hold it long-term you’ll probably be looking at storage and insurance costs—particularly if you hold a large amount of gold.
 This again leads to reliance on third-parties, reducing your access and control over your own assets.

-Overall, both cash and gold can be used to give you some degree of financial freedom, but they are more than a little cumbersome when it comes to dealing with significant sums.
+Both cash and gold can be used in varying degrees to store value, but they come with limitations, such as devaluation, impracticality and poor accessibility.
 And both require a host of trade-offs that just aren’t ideal for most people.